ash-project/ash/documentation/introduction/getting_started.md

 >
 ```

-If you try to use a invalid email(The email regex is for demostration purposes only)
+If you try to use a invalid email (the email regex is for demonstration purposes only)
 an error will be displayed as shown

 ```elixir